balismatz/laravel-image-style-demo/README.md

 An alternative example where, instead of passing the parameters individually, you can pass the styled image information or the URL directly.

-In contrast to the first example, this approach allows you to use all the capabilities provided by the [imageStyle()->imageInformation()](https://github.com/balismatz/laravel-image-style/blob/1.x/src/ImageStyle.php#L62) method.
+In contrast to the first example, this approach allows you to use all the capabilities of the [imageStyle()->imageInformation()](https://github.com/balismatz/laravel-image-style/blob/1.x/src/ImageStyle.php#L62) method.

 <br/>